HOME

 Squirrels (for any suitable keyboard instrument, 2023) SCORE

-Winter in the Woods (for marimba/violin/cello or viola/viola/cello, 2022) SCORE
+Winter in the Woods (for marimba/violin/cello or violin/viola/cello, 2022) SCORE

 Fantasy (for organ, 2021) SCORE